hemashushu/hemashushu.github.io/src/content/works/xiaoxuan-script/index.md

 _JavaScript_ is the default programming language supported by browsers.
 It is easy to learn and use, and its syntax is flexible.
 Compared to _JavaScript_, _XiaoXuan Script_ has the following advantages:

 - It has a stricter syntax and is a statically, strongly typed compiled programming language, it is more suitable for developing large-scale applications.
-It can significantly reduce communication costs between team members in team development, and is also easier to maintain the application source code.
+It can significantly reduce coordination costs between team members in team development, and is also easier to maintain the application source code.

 - It is compiled to WebAssembly before running, and WebAssembly is widely considered to have higher performance than _JavaScript_.
 Therefore, _XiaoXuan Script_ has better performance in computationally intensive scenarios (such as data processing, audio or image processing).